ruggeri/tech-notes/distributed-systems/byzantine-fault-tolerance.md

 graph with `3m+1` nodes, `3m`-regular implies a complete graph (no missing paths).

+**Note**: I didn't review this part because it wasn't important to me...

 ## Summary

 Note that communication line failures look like processors lying